 Sam Cartwright Compliance & Financial Crime, Permanent, Temporary...

-Financial crime has recently gained more attention throughout the world, with costs to the global economy estimated at an extraordinary $2.4 trillion per year and banks being fined approximately $26 billion over the past decade for AML-related offenses alone.
+Financial crime has recently gained more attention throughout the world, with costs to the global economy estimated at an extraordinary $2.4 trillion per year and banks being fined approximately $26 billion over the past decade for AML-related offences alone.

 Within the UK there has been a significant rise in financial crime over recent years.
 During 2017, UK companies refused to provide financial services to more than 1.15 million prospective customers due to concerns over financial crime (read more), with 11,500 full-time financial crime staff employed within 2,000 UK companies.
 Also, in the Asia-Pacific region, 49% of businesses have been victims of financial crime over the past year.